Megalodon teethMegalodon teeth

 You can compare a maximum of 3 products

-'Darkness Falls' a beautiful and unique Megalodon tooth from the US, taken from a Megalodon shark.
-This tooth features a length of 6.3 cm - (2.48 inches) with a beautiful black colour.
+‘The Giant’ a beautiful Megalodon tooth from the US.
+This tooth features a length of 12.3 cm (4.84 inches) with a beautiful grey colour.
+This tooth has a beautiful shape and looks very robust, thanks to its edges.
 More information

-'Colossal Fire' a beautiful and unique Megalodon tooth from the US, taken from a Megalodon shark.
-This tooth features a length of 13 cm - (5.12 inches) with a beautiful and rare red colour.
+‘Stone Guardian’ a unique Megalodon tooth from the US.
+This tooth features a length of 13 cm (5.12 inches) with a beautiful grey colour.
+The root of the tooth is solid and the enamel still has beautiful edges.
 More information